-Travel in forested areas brings the risk of exposure to tick-borne encephalitis.
+There is a risk of tick-borne encephalitis in forested areas.
 Ticks are very common in country areas and are active from spring to autumn.

-Health facilities in Austria are of a similar standard to those in Australia.
+Health facilities are of a similar standard to those in Australia.
 Most doctors speak English.
 Medical costs are usually much higher than in Australia.

 Avalanches, flash flooding and mudslides can be a danger in alpine areas and have resulted in a number of fatalities in recent years.
 The weather in alpine regions is unpredictable and can change suddenly.
 'Off-piste' skiing is highly dangerous.

 Avalanche information is available in English via the